Galser/tf-code-for-2-regions/README.md

 # tf-code-for-2-regions
-Sample repo - code that create resource in 2 regions
+Sample repo - code that create resource in 2 regions and so they can ping each other via private IPs

 # 1. Create code